neo4j-partners/hands-on-lab-neo4j-and-bedrock/README.md

 ## Prerequisites
 You'll need a laptop with a web browser.
 Your browser will need to be able to access the AWS Console and port 7474 on a Neo4j deployment running in AWS.
 If your laptop has a firewall you can't control on it, you may want to bring your personal laptop.

 If you have an AWS account already, you may be able to use that.
-Your account would need permissions that allow you to deploy a SageMaker domain and deploy from Marketplace.
+You would need permissions that allow you to deploy a SageMaker domain and deploy from Marketplace.
 It would also need a default VPC with public access.
-If your account doesn't meet those requirements, we'll walk you through creating one.
+If your access doesn't meet those requirements, we'll walk you through creating a new account with full access.

 ## Agenda